anna-geller/prefect-dataplatform/flows/zoomcamp/README.md

 > Alternatively, you can connect to a postgres database in other way (e.g. using your existing DB).
 In that case, make sure to adjust the credentials on the Postgres block [create_blocks.py](create_blocks.py).

-## AWS CLI setup
+## Optional: AWS CLI setup

+The default setup is downloading data directly from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
+If you want to, you could get a more realistic setup by reading this data from AWS S3.
+The same Taxi dataset is [maintained by AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) in the OpenData registry.

 If you haven't already, sign up for a free account on AWS and create an IAM user with programmatic access to S3.
-This way you can use this well-structured dataset [maintained by AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/).

 Then, download AWS CLI using: